Stas Piekha: Politics

 On February 6, 2012, he was officially registered as a confidant of the candidate for the President of the Russian Federation, Prime Minister of the Russian Federation Vladimir Putin.

-In August 2015, on the recommendation of the Odessa regional administration, Stas Piekha was denied entry to Ukraine.
-As noted on the official website of the Odessa Regional State Administration, this was done "because of his support for the occupation of Crimea and the frantic pro-Putin propaganda."
+In August 2015, on the recommendation of the Odesa regional administration, Stas Piekha was denied entry to Ukraine.
+As noted on the official website of the Odesa Regional State Administration, this was done "because of his support for the occupation of Crimea and the frantic pro-Putin propaganda."

 In 2018, he was a confidant of the candidate for mayor of Moscow, Sergei Sobyanin.

 Piekha supported the 2022 Russian invasion of Ukraine, and the Presidential Administration of Russia put him on the list of singers who were recommended to be invited to state-sponsored events.
+In January 2023, Ukraine imposed sanctions on Stas for his support of the invasion.